 Under a published IRS Notice, ordinary shares are considered to be readily tradable on an established securities market in the United States if they are listed on the Nasdaq Global Market, as our ADSs are.
 Thus, we believe, but cannot guarantee, that dividends we pay on the ADSs will meet the conditions required for these reduced tax rates.
 Since our ordinary shares are not listed on an established securities market in the United States, we do not believe that dividends that we pay on our ordinary shares that are not represented by ADSs currently meet the conditions required for these reduced tax rates.
 There also can be no assurance that the ADSs will be considered readily tradable on an established securities market in the United States in later years.
 A qualified foreign corporation also includes a foreign corporation that is eligible for the benefits of certain income tax treaties with the United States.
-In the event that we are deemed to be a PRC resident enterprise under the Enterprise Income Tax Law, we may be eligible for the benefits of the income tax treaty between the United States and PRC, or the Treaty, and if we are eligible for such benefits, dividends we pay on our ordinary shares, regardless of whether such shares are represented by ADSs, would be eligible for reduced rates of taxation.
+In the event that we are deemed to be a PRC resident enterprise under the Enterprise Income Tax Law, we may be eligible for the benefits of the Agreement Between the Government of the United States of America and the Government of the People's Republic of China for the Avoidance of Double Taxation and the Prevention of Tax Evasion With Respect to Taxes on Income, or the Treaty, and if we are eligible for such benefits, dividends we pay on our ordinary shares, regardless of whether such shares are represented by ADSs, would be eligible for reduced rates of taxation, subject to applicable limitations.
 See "-People's Republic of China Taxation" for further information on the Enterprise Income Tax Law.